 We have an election of some kind every year.
 In any given year there is an election which may include municipal and county officials, school board members, state legislators, council of state members, judges, governor, US representatives and senators, US president, and others.
 Fortunately, we don't elect them all in the same year.
 The Henderson County Board of Elections provides a calendar of upcoming elections.

 The races on your ballot will depend on the voting district in which you live.
 Use the voter lookup tool to see your voting jurisdiction and see your sample ballot.
 The League of Women Voters' VOTE411.org site can help you create a personal ballot.

-When you registered to vote, you had the option to affiliate with a particular political party, e.g., Republican or Democrat.
+When you register to vote, you have the option to affiliate with a particular political party, e.g., Republican or Democrat.
 If you choose to remain unaffiliated, in North Carolina you still have the opportunity to vote in the primary election.
-You may request a nonpartisan ballot which includes only nonpartisan contests, e.g., judges, referenda, etc. If you prefer, you may instead choose the primary election ballot for one of the political parties.
+You may choose a primary election ballot for either one of the two parties, or you may request a nonpartisan ballot which includes only nonpartisan contests, e.g.referenda, some judges, etc.

 The League of Women Voters' VOTE411.org site compares many candidates' positions side-by-side.
 For some local elections, LWV-Henderson Co. develops nonpartisan voter guides and sponsors candidate forums.
 Watch our website and Facebook page for information related to local elections.